akka/akka-projection/docs/src/main/paradox/r2dbc.md

 ## Schema

 The `akka_projection_offset_store`, `akka_projection_timestamp_offset_store` and `akka_projection_management` tables
-need to be created in the configured database:
+need to be created in the configured database, unless using H2 where the schema is created automatically:

 PostgreSQL
 :  @@snip [PostgreSQL Schema](/akka-projection-r2dbc/ddl-scripts/create_tables_postgres.sql)